 When it comes to having a great LinkedIn profile, there are 5 most important things to consider.

-In this article, I will tell you everything you should know in order to write a compelling LinkedIn profile headline for yourself.
+In this article, I will tell you everything you should know to write a compelling LinkedIn profile headline for yourself.

-Before we start, let’s understand why a headline is needed on your LinkedIn profile and how does it help?
+Before we start, let’s understand why a headline is needed on your LinkedIn profile and how it helps.

 If I go to LinkedIn and search for Django developer, I see the following results: